Omar Pasha: Early life

-Omer Pasha was born Mihajlo Latas (Михајло Латас), an ethnic Serb and Orthodox Christian, in Janja Gora, at the time part of the Croatian Military Frontier of the Austrian Empire (in modern Plaški, Lika region, Croatia).
+Omer Pasha was born Mihajlo Latas (Михајло Латас), an ethnic Serb and Orthodox Christian, in Janja Gora, at the time part of the Croatian Military Frontier of the Austrian Empire (Modern Plaški, Lika, Croatia).

-His father Petar served in the Austrian Army and in time was appointed lieutenant-governor of the Ogulin district.
+His father served in the Austrian Army and was appointed lieutenant-governor of the Ogulin district.
 His uncle was an Orthodox priest.
-Mihajlo was an intelligent and lively child, if rather sickly.
-He developed a passion for the military, and on leaving school in Gospić, he went to a military school in Zadar and was accepted as a cadet in his father's Ogulin Regiment on the frontier.
-He had beautiful handwriting, and was assigned to clerical duties.
-There he might have languished, if his father had not upset someone along the corruption line and suffered a conviction for misappropriation.
-Mihajlo escaped charges of embezzlement, having stolen 180 florins from the military safe, by fleeing across the frontier to the Ottoman Bosnia Eyalet in 1823.
+He developed a passion for the military from a young age, and on leaving school in Gospić, attended military school in Zadar, later being accepted as a cadet in his father's regiment.
+In 1823, he was accused of stealing 180 florins from an Austrian military safe, prompting him to flee across the frontier to Bosnia Eyalet.

-Military career
+Conversion and Ottoman Military Service

 Omer Pasha with his officers 1854.

-After escaping to Bosnia and living rough for a time, Latas was offered, in 1828, a position as tutor to the children of a Turkish merchant, on condition that he converted from Christianity to Islam and was circumcised.
-After his conversion he took the new name Omer Lutfi.
-A necessary condition to fulfill in order to get off the streets, it was a huge cultural step that led naturally to his decision that his future lay with the Ottomans.
-The big break came for the newly named Omer when the family moved to Constantinople.
-By astute networking and doubtless exploiting his curiosity value as a European ex-military man, he was appointed lecturer at the Turkish Military Academy.
-With this exposure he shone enough to be snapped up as aide-de-camp to the Polish–Ottoman General Wojciech Chrzanowski, who was engaged in the re-organization of the Ottoman Army after the defeat of the Janissaries.
+Some years after his escape to Bosnia, Latas was offered a position as tutor to the children of a Turkish merchant, on the condition that he converted to Islam and allowed himself to be circumcised.
+After his conversion, he took on the new name Omar Lufti.
+Eventually, he moved to Constantinople with the merchant's family, and, by leveraging his value as a former Austrian soldier, negotiated for himself a position as lecturer at the Imperial Ottoman Military Academy.
+After serving in this position for some time, he was enlisted as aide-de-camp to Wojciech Chrzanowski, who was engaged in the re-organization of the Ottoman Army after the defeat of the Janissaries.

-Now a major, Omer completed a mapping assignment in Bulgaria and the Danube territories, gaining detailed knowledge of the ground which was to serve him well in the future.
-Chrzanowski also milked his ideas for re-organizing the Army; in return he smoothed the way for Omar's introduction into Turkish society.
-He thereby met and married a rich heiress Adviye Hanım (a daughter of Çerkes Hafız Mehmed Pasha), the start of his meteoric rise in Ottoman military circles.
-There is no doubt that Omar's marriage opened all the right doors for him, but equally no doubt that he proved equal to the challenges of high command which resulted.
+In this role, he collaborated with Chrzanowski, who smoothed the way for his introduction into Ottoman high society.
+He thereby met and married Adviye Hanım, a daughter of Çerkes Hafız Mehmed Pasha, a political move which was integral to his rise in Ottoman military circles.
 He became writing-master to the Ottoman heir, Abd-ul-Medjid, and on the succession of the latter in 1839 was made a colonel.
 He was shortly afterwards appointed Military Governor of Constantinople.
 His only daughter, Saffet Hanım, married Mustafa Celalettin Pasha.

 Lord Raglan, Omer Pasha and Marshal Pelissier during the Crimean War, 1854–1856, photographed by Roger Fenton.